 In 1933 Mabel befriended publisher Geoffrey Bles who persuaded her to recount her life in autobiography.
 In 1934 Fortune Grass, which is dedicated ‘To my mother in explanation’, was published.
-The book was generally well received with good reviews leading to a follow on autobiography published two years later entitled Against The Tide.
+The book was generally well received with leading to a follow on autobiography published two years later entitled Against The Tide.

 Fortune Grass begins in 1915.
 Given that it is impossible to recall conversations verbatim, Mabel uses an intensely sincere and expressive first person voice to record reimagined dialogue.
 The narrative explores her fragile relationship with her mother and how she lied to her when taking the job at the munitions factory.
 Immediately after the terrible accident she has a profound sense of regret and implores, ‘Doctor, promise me you won’t tell mother I have lost my leg.
 She didn’t know I was on munitions, and she will be so angry’ (90).

 Mabel’s motivation to write was obviously as an explanation to her mother about the terrible accident.
 The aim of the memoir is to talk about the accident at the munitions factory.
 Sixty pages of the narrative are dedicated to the events on that terrible July day in 1917.